HexLab2026/RIGDECK/README.md

 ## 📱 The Android app

-The `android/` folder has the companion app: a fullscreen wrapper that auto-discovers your PC so you never type an address.
-Build it in Android Studio, or sideload the APK from Releases.
+The companion app: a fullscreen wrapper that auto-discovers your PC so you never type an address. sideload the APK from Releases.

 ---